 Don’t Incorporate Personal Information into Your Passwords

 Stereotypically, birthdays often end up in users’ passwords.
 However, this precept extends further than that.
-Social media research and other kinds of open personal information allow hackers to conduct significant research on their targets with minimal efforts.
+Social media research and other kinds of open personal information allow hackers to conduct significant research on their targets with minimal effort.
 Obviously, this allows them to inflict subtler social engineering and phishing attacks.

 Less obviously, hackers can use this information to guess users’ passwords.
 Usually, users create passwords they can remember easily which means drawing on their interests.